RaquelMichelon/HTMLChallenges/README.md

 # HTML Challenges

-The intent of this project is share the progress that I'm having in HTML.
+The intent of this project is share the progress that I'm doing with HTML.

 ## 🚀 Tech Glossary